1. Rimini, Emilia-Romagna

 4. Viareggio, Tuscany

 With perfectly formed sand, gently lapping waves, and seemingly more beach umbrellas than people, Viareggio is, on the surface, a typical Italian beach destination.
 But add a backdrop of rugged Tuscan hills, a smattering of art deco and Belle Époque buildings, a Carnival celebration to rival any in Italy outside of Venice, and you start to understand what makes Viareggio unique.
 Few places can boast Viareggio's combination of lively atmosphere, historical beauty, and superb beach conditions.
 You can swim, sunbathe, or do water sports here as easily and safely as anywhere.
 At the end of the day, you're spoilt for choice with the number of bars, cafes, and brilliant seafood restaurants framing the waterfront.

 Viareggio is well-situated on the north Tuscan Coast for exploring the region.
 It's only 1 hour and 30 minutes from Florence to Viareggio, and even closer to Pisa and Lucca.
 Florence is on the Frecciarossa high-speed train line connecting Milan and Rome, making it easy to reach by train in under 2 hours from either city.

 5. San Remo, Liguria

 San Remo, like many Riviera towns, has the advantage of having its main train station in the heart of the old town, right by the beach.
-The train journey to San Remo is easy from either direction; from France, it's only an hour by train from Nice to San Remo.
-If you're already in Italy, you can get a direct train to San Remo from Genoa (2 hours), Turin (4 hours), or Milan (3 hours 30 minutes).
+The train journey to San Remo is easy from France too – it's only an hour by train from Nice to San Remo.
+If you're already in Italy, you can get a direct regional train to San Remo from Genoa (2 hours), Turin (4 hours), or Milan (3 hours 30 minutes).